 U.S. Bank: 0.05% APY; $500 minimum deposit

-U.S. Bank is one of the 10 largest commercial banks in the U.S. The bank’s history can be traced back to First National Bank of Cincinnati in 1863.
-U.S. Bank is based in Minneapolis.
+U.S. Bank is one of the 10 largest commercial banks in the U.S. Based in Minneapolis, the bank’s history can be traced back to 1863 when it was founded as First National Bank of Cincinnati.

 It offers 11 terms of CDs, ranging from one month to five years.
 U.S. Bank also offers a Step Up CD and a Trade Up CD.